apache/allura/Allura/docs/getting_started/scm_host.rst

 That configuration works only for the repositories in a single project.
 You must either create a new configuration for each project within Allura, or compile a patch to make `SVNParentPath` be recursive.
-The patch is at http://pastie.org/8550810 and must be applied to the source of Subversion 1.7's mod_dav_svn and then recompiled and installed.
-(See http://subversion.tigris.org/issues/show_bug.cgi?id=3588 for the request to include this patch in Subversion itself).
+The patch is at https://issues.apache.org/jira/browse/SVN-3588 and must be applied to the source of Subversion's mod_dav_svn and then recompiled and installed.
 Once that is working, you can modify :file:`dav_svn.conf` to look like:

 .. code-block:: apache